bperez40/Automatic-Power-Box-Tester/README.md

 Using these, you need to build the following circuit.
 Pay heed to the comments:\
 ![Schematic](/util/images/aux_schematic.png)

 To finish these connections, we need to connect the rest of the contactor's connections.
 We've already attached the necessary wires to the coil ends, but we need to set up the spark wire to connect to the terminal.
 One side of a terminal should by connected directly to the power box's spark wire (usually we connect the spark wire to a QC terminal on the workbench and have another wire leading into the Auto Power Box Tester's chassis, where it then connects to one of the contactor's terminal).
 The other side of that terminal should be connected to the quick connect labeled "SPARK WIRE CONNECT" on the spark wire interface board.
+After that, the device should be fully electrically assembled.
+You know this is done incorrectly if the device is never able to rectify the signal (no path to ground) or if there is arcing occuring between the AGND and AGND OPT traces (unequal potentials between these two signals).

+### Power Box Tester Mechanical Assembly

 Effectively, what all this was for was to allow the Arduino to be able to control when the spark wire's signal is being recitified or not.
 The circuit on the breadboard allows the Arduino to control a 120 VAC signal (on the pump motor connector's second wire), which in turn triggers the contactor on and off.